runeh/tirbi/README.md

 - [ ] Check if promises.stat always succeeds.
 Use that instead of also exists in that case
 - [ ] Check if fs folder is read/writable?
+- [x] Pull the cache server parts into a plugin that can be imported separately
 - [x] Add some CLI stuff?
 - [x] In-memory storage adapter
 - [x] Allow omitting token to allow everything